 When the outside temperature is either hot or cold, that can cause your drink to lose its temperature much faster, and is also a time when a cold refreshing beverage (or a warm soothing one), is that much more appreciated.
 I bring thermal mugs, but also thermoses: chilled white wine for a concert in the park, hot cocoa for star-gazing, or just a way to keep your freshly brewed camp coffee hot for the stragglers.

-This 12oz "Cooler Cup" option is neat because you can use it to insulate your beer bottle or can, but if you get the 10oz tumbler lid (cheaper at REI even when Amazon has it in stock) to go with it, it doubles as a coffee mug (that will fit in your cup holder).
+This 12oz "Cooler Cup" option is neat because you can use it to insulate your beer bottle or can of fizzy water (thereās also a 16oz for ātallboysā) but if you get the āsmallā press-in lid to go with it (thereās both an easy-to-clean open mouth one (maybe marketed as a wine lid?) as well as one with a slider that closes, it doubles as a coffee mug (that will easily fit in your carās cup holder).

 I also have and love hydroflask insulated bowls and food jars that I use at home but also pack for camping trips.
-The 1 qt bowl is a great size and comes with a press-in lid for putting leftovers in the cooler or for maintain temperature while waiting for whatever else to finish.
-My only gripe is the sound of metal utensils on the stainless steel, so consider using plastic/wheat straw or wooden spoon.
+The 1 qt bowl is a great size and comes with a press-in lid for putting leftovers in the cooler or for maintaining the right temperature while waiting for whatever else to finish.
+My only gripe is the sound of metal utensils on the stainless steel, so consider using a plastic/wheat straw or wooden spoon.
+Iāve been using this simple camping one from REI.

 Gifts

-Additionally: I don't have one myself, I finally got one during a Costco sale (turns out that they have the best price in town even on a regular day, $30 below the rest(!) if youâre content with the sage green color).
+Additionally: I don't have one myself, I finally got one during a Costco sale (turns out that they have the best price in town even on a regular day, $30 below the rest(!) if youāre content with the sage green color).
 For keeping things warm, I think the ratings are now good enough to justify gifting the new 14oz Ember Mug to a loved one who nurses their hot beverage of choice.
-Thereâs also a bulky travel mug now.
+Thereās also a bulky travel mug now.

-Testing notes: It is very weird (good weird though!) to take a sip of tea or coffee that youâve been neglecting for 20 minutes and have it be exactly as hot as it was the last time you took a sip.
-I pretty much exclusively use insulated mugs, so Iâm accustomed to it still being warm, but it being hot still makes me do a double-take (did 20 minutes not just go by? am I in a time-warp?? was I abducted by aliens?!)
+Testing notes: It is very weird (good weird though!) to take a sip of tea or coffee that youāve been neglecting for 20 minutes and have it be exactly as hot as it was the last time you took a sip.
+I pretty much exclusively use insulated mugs, so Iām accustomed to it still being warm, but it being hot still makes me do a double-take (did 20 minutes not just go by? am I in a time-warp?? was I abducted by aliens?!)

-Bonus that I didnât think of: I donât have to worry about burning my tongue anymore or accidentally cooling it down too much with half & half in an attempt to get it to a drinkable temperature faster. #1: I can look at my phone to see what the actual live temperature is (or trust that the pulsing light means I should be patient) and #2: if I cool it down too much, it will just heat right back up in a minute or two!
+Bonus that I didnāt think of: I donāt have to worry about burning my tongue anymore or accidentally cooling my Vanilla Chai Tea down too much with half & half in an attempt to get it to a drinkable temperature faster. #1: I can look at my phone to see what the actual live temperature is (or trust that the pulsing light means I should be patient) and #2: if I cool it down too much, it will just heat right back up in a minute or two!

-I think I will really like this if/when Iâm sick and want a pretty constant supply of hot/soothing bone broth and tea. (turns out itâs also kinda fun to have a bit of warm red wine without the trouble of mulling or the microwave)
+I think I will really like this if/when Iām sick and want a pretty constant supply of hot/soothing bone broth and tea. (turns out itās also kinda fun to have a bit of warm red wine without the trouble of mulling or the microwave)

 The Ember also solves an issue with thermal mugs: the way that they typically work is basically via establishing a barrier between the temperature of the contents and the temperature of the room (or your hands) on the outside of the cup.
-This means that the outside of thermal mugs donât have that warm soothing hot-cocoa-in-both-hands-after-coming-in-from-the-snow feature.
-But the Ember works by actively heating your drink as it would otherwise be naturally cooling and so they compromised on the barrier which makes the outside of the cup warm.
+This means that the outside of thermal mugs donāt have that warm soothing hot-cocoa-in-both-hands-after-coming-in-from-the-snow feature.
+But the Ember works by actively heating your drink as it would otherwise be naturally cooling and so they compromised on the barrier, which makes the outside of the cup warm.
 Not hot, but warm enough for that soothing vibe.
 Also, surprisingly nice to not have any metallic surfaces.

-Theyâve finally made a lid for it, which both helps it to retain heat longer and also kinda turns it into a travel mug.
-(I have a holiday ritual where I get a decaf peppermint mocha and go for a walk in the park with it, but itâs often not as hot as Iâd like right out of the gate and my hands also need warming, but itâs seemed too weird to bring my ember to the shop with me.
-I think the lidâs going to be a game changer since my lifestyle canât really justify the travel version, which also has a smaller capacity.)
-Note: with the lid on, I need to drop the set temp on my mug about 4 degrees, because the surface isnât cooling.
+Theyāve finally made a lid for it, which both helps it to retain heat longer and also kinda turns it into a travel mug.
+(I have a holiday ritual where I get a decaf peppermint mocha and go for a walk in the park with it, but itās often not as hot as Iād like right out of the gate and my hands also need warming, but itās seemed too weird to bring my ember to the shop with me.
+I think the lidās going to be a game changer since my lifestyle canāt really justify the travel version, which also has a smaller capacity.)
+Note: with the lid on, I need to drop the set temp on my mug about 4 degrees, because the surface isnāt cooling.

-â¨Â Cleaning tip for stainless steel thermal mugs and thermoses:
+āØĀ Cleaning tip for stainless steel thermal mugs and thermoses:

-Turns out that whatever is in denture cleaners (primarily baking soda?) does an amazing job on the residue that doesnât want to scrub out of your mugs.
-They have some branded for this specifically but theyâre way more expensive.
-You can get like 120 tablets for like $5 if you donât care about it being off-brand usage.
-I plop one in and fill the mug with very warm water and leave it overnight before dumping and rinsing and admiring. â¨
+Turns out that whatever is in denture cleaners (primarily baking soda?) does an amazing job on the residue that doesnāt want to scrub out of your mugs.
+They have some branded for this specifically but theyāre way more expensive.
+You can get like 120 tablets for like $5 if you donāt care about it being off-brand usage.
+I plop one in and fill the mug with very warm water and leave it overnight before dumping and rinsing and admiring. āØ

-I also like the OXO bottlebrush (linking the whole set here because most thermal mugs have lids that are a little fiddly to clean) for any where my hand doesnât quite fit (though I also favor purchasing ones where it does comfortably fit because since few of these safely go in the dishwasher (a feature to consider when making a selectionâI think most yetis are dishwasher safe and for corkscicle and hydro flask it might depend on the finish/color?), youâll scrub them out all the time).
+I also like the OXO bottlebrush (linking the whole set here because most thermal mugs have lids that are a little fiddly to clean) for any where my hand doesnāt quite fit (though I also favor purchasing ones where it does comfortably fit because since few of these safely go in the dishwasher (a feature to consider when making a selectionāI think most yetis are dishwasher safe and for corkscicle and hydro flask it might depend on the finish/color?), youāll scrub them out all the time).

 Bar keepers friend might also be worth a try?